couchbaselabs/GrocerySync-Android/README.md

 ## Opening the project in Android Studio

 * Open the project in Android Studio by going to File / Open Project and choosing the top-level directory (it should contain local.properties, gradlew, etc)
+* After your open the project, it should look like [this](http://cl.ly/image/2E3T1T2q261E)

 ## Configuring a database